Cem Sultan: In literature

 In the 1490s, a book in Latin was written about Cem's life.
 It was illustrated by Guillaume Caoursin, vice-chancellor of the Knights Hospitaller.
 It was published in several European cities that possessed printing capability: Venice, Paris, Bruges, Salamanca, Ulm and London.
 The many illustrations in the book are the first accurately described representations in Western Europe of costumes and weapons of the Turkish people.

 An account of Cem's captivity—and of the political machinations that kept him captive—forms the basis of the historical novel, Francesca: Les Jeux du Sort (1872), written by the Haitian writer and political exile, Demesvar Delorme.

-Cem's life also served as inspiration for a character in the book The Damned Yard (1954) by Ivo Andrić.
+Cem's life also served as inspiration for a character in the book The Damned Yard (1954) by the Yugoslav Nobelist writer Ivo Andrić.
+It is widely considered to be one of his masterpieces and has been translated into over 30 languages.
+Cem Sultan appears as one of the main characters in a multiple-layered narration and serves as a metaphor for the human condition.

-Bulgarian Ottoman historian Vera Mutafchieva, inspired by Cem Sultan's importance in European politics of the 15th century, wrote a novel (The Cem Case) about him in 1967.
-The book strives for historical accuracy and was translated into Turkish, German, Rumanian, Polish, Russian, Czech, Slovak, Hungarian, French, Estonian, Greek and Croatian.
+Bulgarian Ottoman historian Vera Mutafchieva, inspired by Cem Sultan's importance in European politics of the 15th century, wrote a novel (The Case of Cem) about him in 1967.
+The book strives for historical accuracy and has been translated into Turkish, German, Romanian, Polish, Russian, Czech, Slovak, Hungarian, French, Estonian, Greek and Croatian.
+An English translation by Angela Rodel was published in 2024.